Data Privacy

 Tip!
 If your region/regulation is not on this list, it is possible to customize the settings to create specific requirements.
 Just select the regulation that is most similar and tick/untick the boxes to add or remove specific items from the scan.

-Image showing the Global Requirements List settings options.
+The Global Requirements List settings options.

 Note: Monsido uses the Google Cloud InfoType detector reference to identify potential security violations.